Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Burun realizes that his sister was right that Citizens and Cybervators can never coexist

 Bursun finds it funny that Cybervators are still slaves essentially slaves to a pedestal

+Bursun: ha ha ha Yaharia never freed them they are all still slaves serving the citizens

 Bursun: I know you're used to fighting people superior to you in strength but I don't think you fully understand the extent of my power/But you shouldn't underestimate my power